saraband/delivery-app/README.md

 sequelize db:seed:all           # Populate the DB with fake data

+yarn generate-images            # Generates static images of different resolutions (Can take some time) yarn update-thumbnails          # Generate thumbnails from the images previously generated
+                                # and updates the restaurant DB with those base 64 thumbnails

-yarn generate-images            # Generates static images of different resolutions (Can take some time) yarn server                     # Launch the server app on port 3000 yarn webpack                    # Launch the client app on port 8080
+yarn server                     # Launch the server app on port 3000 yarn webpack                    # Launch the client app on port 8080
 ```